piemonte/PBJVision/README.md

 ## PBJVision

 'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.
-It is compatible both iOS 6 and iOS 7 as well as 64-bit.
+It is compatible with both iOS 6 and iOS 7 and supports 64-bit.
 Pause and resume video capture is also possible without having to use a touch gesture as the sample project provides.

-I created this component at [DIY.org](http://www.diy.org) as a fun means for young people to author video.
-This same recording interaction was pioneered by Vine and also later adopted by Instagram.
+I created this component at [DIY.org](http://diy.org) as a fun means for young people to author video.
+This same recording interaction was pioneered by [Vine](http://vine.co) and also later adopted by [Instagram](http://instagram.com).

 If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).